Boots on Trail: Hiking and Camping the PNW Backcountry

 Footwear

-I hike in Salomon X Ultra mid boots — enough ankle support for rough terrain, light enough to actually enjoy walking in.
+I hike in Danner classics GTX — enough ankle support for rough terrain, light enough to actually enjoy walking in.
 Waterproof lining is a must for the PNW.
 Accept that your feet will get wet on some crossings and plan dry socks in a dry bag accordingly.
+Throw gaiters and crampons when higher up.

 Pack

 For 3–5 day trips I run a 50–60L pack.
-Osprey Atmos AG has served me well — the suspended mesh back keeps airflow and reduces fatigue on long days.
+North Face Summit Series 60L has served me well — the suspended mesh back keeps airflow and reduces fatigue on long days.

 Leave No Trace